nileorg/documentation/specifications/node-management.md

 note right of Local Instance: The local instance pins the new node's IPFS Hash -->

+# Next

+Now you are ready to setup your environment, check [how to get started](../development/get-started.md)!

 Please {% github_edit_link "help improve this page" %}.